 - Space Weather Data Centre, ESA Redu Centre, Belgium

-- NEO Data Centre, ESA/ESRIN, Italy
+- Set up of the NEO Coordination Centre, ESA/ESRIN, Italy

-- SSA Tasking Centre, ESA/ESOC, Darmstadt, Germany
+- SSA Centre, ESA/ESOC, Darmstadt, Germany

 - Development and installation of a monostatic test radar, Santorcaz, Spain